Stamford Bridge

 The Chelsea FC Museum

-Look on highlights of the 2012 Champions League when Chelsea triumphed over Bayer Munich winning the final on penalties.
+Look at highlights of the 2012 Champions League when Chelsea triumphed over Bayer Munich winning the final on penalties.
 See the shirts of every player who was in the starting eleven for the game, as well as signed boots from every player below them.
-And in a large glass case, stand the Champions League trophy itself.
+And in a large glass case, stands the Champions League trophy itself.

 There is also a display of the Europa Cup, which Chelsea won in 2013, along with numerous FA Cup and League Cup trophies.